-In order to quickly start the first Accessibility Program works, the Jean-Drapeau station was prioritized because the feasibility studies were completed, and the technical complexity of the site was considered low, thus less costly to achieve.
-This is the first accessible station on the yellow line.
-This station is heavily frequented by families with children in strollers who can also benefit from the elevators.
+This is the first accessible station on the Yellow line.
+The station is heavily used by families with children in strollers, who will also benefit from the elevators.

-The Accessibility program is made possible thanks to additional funding announced by the federal and provincial governments for the purpose of speeding up work on universal access and making the métro system fully accessible by 2038.
+The Accessibility program is made possible thanks to additional funding announced by the federal and provincial governments for the purpose of speeding up universal accessibility work and making 41 métro stations accessible by 2025.